mongodb-js/vscode/README.md

 MongoDB Playgrounds are the most convenient way to prototype and execute CRUD operations and other MongoDB commands directly inside VS Code.

 - Prototype your queries, aggregations, and MongoDB commands with MongoDB syntax highlighting and intelligent autocomplete for MongoDB shell API, MongoDB operators, and for database, collection, and field names.
-- Run your playgrounds and see the results instantly
+- Run your playgrounds and see the results instantly.
+Click the play button in the tab bar to see the output.
 - Save your playgrounds in your workspace and use them to document how your application interacts with MongoDB
 - Build aggregations quickly with helpful and well-commented stage snippets